akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 By default all categories are exported.
 To select a category, click on the `Edit` button.
 The categories of the channel tree are displayed:

 ![image](../img/dummy.png)
-g

 You can expand a category and see its subcategory by clicking on the arrow.
 This arrow also enables to collapse a category.

-You can select a category and its subcatgories, or only the subcategories.
+You can select a category and its subcategories, or only the subcategories.

 Clicking on `All products` allows you to export all categories by erasing the above selection.